-While you are in Corpus Christi, you can also visit a two-story Whataburger and then head downtown for some shopping.
+While you are in Corpus Christi, you can also visit a two-story Whataburger (it was founded in Corpus!) and then head downtown for some shopping.

 As the Rio Grande river flows along the state, it empties its waters into the Gulf of Mexico in the town of Boca Chica.

 Because it offers such diverse scenery and ecosystem, you are sure to see immense wildlife and plenty of treasures during your visit to Boca Chica.

 Many people travel to Boca Chica to watch for multiple species of birds or even see a rare Kemps Ridley sea turtle make it back into the ocean.

 Freeport is a coastal town in Texas that is well known for both its fishing and its beaches.

 While you are in Freeport, you and your family can set up on the beach for the day, go birdwatching, go fishing, or visit a historical museum.

 Freeport has everything you could need to make everyone happy on your next road trip to a Texas beach.